abingdonpta/abingdonpta/content/posts/2022-09-08 Cardinal Courier/index.md

 Lifetouch Picture Day order forms were placed in teacher’s mailboxes to be distributed in students’ backpacks this week.
 If you would prefer to pay online, visit [the Lifetouch site](https://my.lifetouch.com/mylifetouch/#/) and enter Abingdon's Picture Day ID:

 > For security reasons, we do not share Lifetouch Picture Day codes on our website.
-[Please subscribe to our newsletter, the Cardinal Courier](https://lp.constantcontactpages.com/su/t3ku1aP), to make sure you receive Lifetouch Picture Day codes.
+[Please subscribe to the email edition of our newsletter](https://lp.constantcontactpages.com/su/t3ku1aP) to make sure you receive Lifetouch Picture Day codes.

 ## 📱 Student Directory Coming Soon